 Its preference for early successional habitats may mean it is dependent on some form of recurrent disturbance to create forest gaps (Borghesio et al. 2008).
 It is often absent from large areas of apparently suitable habitat.
 It forages alone but can sometimes be found in mixed-species parties in the lower and middle storeys (up to 18 m) (Cordeiro 2000, Borghesio unpublished data), preferring the tangled vegetation nearer the ground where it searches foliage for invertebrates (Cordeiro 1998) avoiding sunlit places (Urban et al. 1997, McEntree et al. 2005).
 It is apparently territorial; one probable male colour-ringed in 2000 has maintained the same territory at the headquarters of Amani Nature Reserve up to 2007 (Cordeiro unpubl. data).
 Its breeding ecology remains poorly known (Urban et al. 1997).
 In an initial population assessment, 26% of records were of pairs (Cordeiro 2000).

 Despite favouring some open forest-edge habitats, it remains vulnerable to forest destruction, especially as it may not cross open spaces easily (Urban et al. 1997).
-Although the extent of protected forest in the East Usambaras has recently been increased, there is heavy pressure on most unprotected forest, especially for mining, pole-cutting, cultivation and firewood-collection (Evans 1997b, Kessy 1998, Doggart et al. 2004).
-As this forest becomes depleted, pressure on smaller forest reserves is likely to increase (Evans 1997b, Kessy 1998).
+Although the extent of protected forest in the East Usambaras has recently been increased, there is heavy pressure on most unprotected forest and along forest edges, especially for mining, pole-cutting, cultivation and firewood-collection (Evans 1997, Kessy 1998, Doggart et al. 2004).
+As this forest becomes depleted, pressure on smaller forest reserves is likely to increase (Evans 1997, Kessy 1998).
 In addition, the harvesting of plants for medicinal purposes may cause some disturbance, clearance of vegetation along powerlines has resulted in the loss of some territories.
-Introduced species, such as the tree Maesopsis eminii, appear to reduce habitat suitability (Kyonjola and Njilima 2010).
-Nothing is known of the recent status of this species in forests in northern Mozambique.
+Introduced species, such as the tree Maesopsis eminii, appear to reduce habitat suitability (Kyonjola and Njilima 2010) as it closes up canopy gaps, the preferred habitat of A. moreaui (A. Ward-Francis in litt.
+2016).
 Having a montane distribution that is close to the maximum altitude within its range, this species is potentially susceptible to climate change (BirdLife International unpublished data).

 Conservation and Research Actions Underway